otterscan/otterscan/README.md

 ### Donation address

-If you like this project, feel free to send donations to `otterscan.eth`
+If you like this project, feel free to send donations to `otterscan.eth` or use our gitcoin grant page: https://gitcoin.co/grants/3224/otterscan